 As much as we may not like that, that’s the situation.
 So if we want to do well in Google search results we need to recognize that and work with it.

-Google’s focus on serving the searcher drives them to constantly refine their algorithms in a never-ending drive to present the most relevant results possible to search terms.
+Google’s focus on serving the searcher drives them to constantly refine their algorithms in a never-ending drive to present the most relevant results possible.

-To figure well in the results for a specific search term, therefore, your META data and your content must be tightly focused around it.
+To figure well in the results for a specific search term (keyword), therefore, your META data and your content must be tightly focused around it.

 Using too many keywords, irrelevant titles and un-focused descriptions just dilutes your efforts and will drop you down the search results.

-So use those terms as your page titles, not terms from your perspective as the content provider.
+So use those terms as your SEO titles, not terms from your perspective as the content provider.

-And finally, for this article, make sure that your description, page titles and keywords are totally relevant to your content.
+And finally, for this article, make sure that your description, SEO titles and keywords are totally relevant to your content.

-The Google bots do read your content, and if they decide that your content doesn’t match what you’ve put in your META fields, your page will be way down in the list of search results.
+The Google bots do read and understand your content, and if they decide that it doesn’t match what you’ve put in your META fields, your page will be way down in the list of search results.

 So, to summarise: